vtintillier/cf-java-logging-support/cf-java-logging-support-opentelemetry-agent-extension/README.md

 See the [example manifest](../sample-spring-boot/manifest-otel-javaagent.yml), how this translates into a deployment description.

-Once the agent is attached to the JVM with the ectension in place, there are two ways, which can be used to send data to [SAP Cloud Logging](https://discovery-center.cloud.sap/serviceCatalog/cloud-logging):
+Once the agent is attached to the JVM with the extension in place, there are two ways, which can be used to send data to [SAP Cloud Logging](https://discovery-center.cloud.sap/serviceCatalog/cloud-logging):

 1. Use the `cloud-logging` exporters explicitly as provided by the extension.
 This can be achieved via system properties or environment variables: